-Upper Columbia Fly Fishing – For the past 18 years we have been investigating (that means fishing) the northeast corner of Washington, and we pioneered the guiding on the Upper Columbia in Washington.
-The Upper Columbia is one of the better kept secrets in the lower 48.
-The Upper Columbia sports incredible insect hatches seasonally.
-While hatches are not guaranteed day in and day out, the trout are at times incredibly tuned into the surface which makes for great fun.
-Tactics vary from the late winter/early spring fishing using single hand and spey swing tactics to the June/July hatch season featuring blizzard Caddis, strong Green/Brown Drakes and Yellow Mays, to the late summer/fall hatches of October Caddis, Baetis, Yellow Mayflies and terrestrials.
-The predominant target fish on the Upper Columbia is the Rainbow trout.
-The average rainbow trout is approximately 18-19 inches/ 2.5 to 3 pounds.
-There are Cutthroat in the system and we catch them often.
-We also fish various watersheds in conjunction with the Upper Columbia including the Kettle river!
+Upper Columbia Fly Fishing – For the past 18 years we have been investigating (fishing) the northeast corner of Washington.
+The Upper Columbia is one of the watersheds we fish in the NE corner and we have a beautiful lodge riverside.
+The river sports incredible insect hatches seasonally.
+While hatches are not gauranteed day in and day out, the trout are at times tuned into the surface which makes for great fun.
+Tactics very from the late winter/early spring fishing using single hand and double hand swing tactics to the June/July hatch season featuring bliard Caddis, Drakes and various Mayflies to the late Summer Fall hatches of Baetis, October Caddis and terrestrials.
+The primary target fish on the UC are rainbows and there are some BIG ones.
+In addition there are Cutthroat and Brook trout.

 Feb 15 – April 30 SWING tactics May 1 – July 25 HATCH tactics

 Aug 20 – Oct 20 FALL Terrestrial and hatches and swing tactics